sepidre/presto-prezto/README.md

 ![ZSH-Prompt](./look-with-nerd-font.png)

 ## Notes
-* If you are already using zsh, your zsh config will be backed up to .zshrc-backup-date.
+* If you are already using zsh, your zsh config will be backed up to .zshrc-backup-date
-* If the text/icons look broken, make sure your terminal is using one of the Nerd fonts.
+* If the text/icons look broken, make sure your terminal is using one of the Nerd fonts
 * Tested on:
   * Ubuntu 20.04
   * MacOS 10.14, and 11.3